In 2017, 5,172 motorcycle deaths occurred.

 Gunning for seriously classic motorcycle riding pants?
 Opt for chaps.

 Chaps are a long-standing tradition in motorcycle fashion.
-They are fairly comfortable, and may have thermal liners for greater weather protection.
+They are fairly comfortable.
+They may also have thermal liners for greater weather protection.

 Chaps are great protection ON the bike.
 They keep you safe from the exhaust heat, road debris, wind, and road spray.